dfinity/quill/README.md

 After this, find the binary at `target/release/quill`.

+### Building with Nix

+If you have Nix installed, you can use it to provide an environment for running `cargo`.
+Just replace the above build steps with the following:

+To compile `quill` run:

+1. `nix-shell`
+4. `make release`

+After this, find the binary at `target/release/quill`.

 ## Contribution

 `quill` is a very critical link in the workflow of the management of valuable assets.